e271828e/Flight.jl/docs/notes/design/framework_spec.md

   state, or the interpolant is restructured to be pure.
 - Loggers treat field-handle signals specially (skip or summarize).

+**The value-level constructor.** Every field-emitting component must expose the map (component, input values) → handle as a plain, pure, exported function — `atmospheric_field(atm; T_sl, p_sl, wind)` for the `SimpleAtmosphere` successor — and its swept output stage must be a **one-line call to that function**, never the other way round (the query math written into the output stage, where only a sweep can reach it).
+The reason is script-side: [§14.1](#141-conditions-are-path-addressed-overlays-on-the-declared-defaults)'s condition math must be able to construct, outside any sweep, bit-for-bit the same handle the sweep would produce from the same slot values — one implementation, two call sites, no drift (the silent-drift class [§5.3](#53-structural-feedthrough-stage-roles-schedule-and-step-boundaries) exists to kill).
+This is a *shipped component's obligation*, not something a consumer can
+retrofit: the real component composes sub-models, and anyone else reconstructing the map has re-created the drift class.
+For bulk-data components the obligation is only that the query math be reachable as a plain function — they own their resource loading, so building a handle outside a build may cost a load, which is acceptable because condition authoring is design-time code.

 Pre-sampling — a component consuming the field and a pose and emitting plain data (`Airflow` emitting `AirData` for the whole vehicle) — is an **idiom built on top**, used where natural; not a separate mechanism.
 Resource injection (declare-and-resolve